hardliner66/secs/README.md

-# Small unoptimized ECS implementation in odin
+# SECS (SmallECS)
+SECS is a small ecs implemented in odin

 ## Usage